 A student who is out of dress code will be expected to find an appropriate change of clothes to change into for the duration of the academic day.
 The student will then receive a dress code violation.
 Three such violations will result in a Friday evening detention.

-Students must wear Walker’s wear on top including dress code tops (short or long sleeve) or Walker’s gear (including team shirts, the School seal, Walker’s, W or W/Walker’s marks)
+Students must wear Walker’s wear on top including dress code tops (short or long-sleeved) or Walker’s gear (including team shirts, the School seal, Walker’s, W or W/Walker’s marks).

-Approved bottoms include leggings (no shear panels or cutouts), sweatpants, athletic shorts (no shorter than fingertip length) and jeans (in good repair)
+Approved bottoms include leggings (no sheer panels or cutouts), sweatpants, athletic shorts (fingertip length or longer) and jeans (in good repair).

-No slippers or headwear (unless required for cultural or religious)
+No slippers or headwear (unless required for cultural or religious purposes).

 For special dinners and other required events, students are often expected to wear “special event dress” which consists of dress pants, fingertip length skirts or dresses with dress shoes (no athletic sneakers) in good repair.